 Venture between two of Italy’s most famous monuments, the Leaning Tower and the Colosseum.
 Learn about taking the train from Pisa to Rome.

 Pisa and Rome are quite different Italian cities, though each is home to one of the country’s most visited attractions.
 It’s not surprising, then, that the two cities are easily reached ny Italy’s robust rail network.

 Many of the train routes from Pisa to Rome require changing trains in Florence, though there are some direct routes as well.
 Either way, taking the train takes less time and involves far less of a hassle than driving the 220 miles (354 km) covered by the train.

 Frequent Trains from Pisa to Rome

-Trenitalia’s high-speed Alta Velocità (AV) trains serve both Pisa and Rome via the Frecciabianca line, the third-tier of the AV trains.
+The high-speed Alta Velocità (AV) train serve both Pisa and Rome via the Frecciabianca line, the third-tier of the AV trains.
 The two stations are also connected by the slower InterCity trains.
 Frecciabianca trains travel from Pisa Centrale station to Roma Termini station in as little as 2 hours and 35 minutes, while the InterCity trains can take over 3.5 hours.

 The indirect option requires changing trains along the way, almost always at Firenze Santa Maria Novella station in Florence.
 These trips range from 2 hours and 45 minutes to 3 hours and 20 minutes, and involve taking a Regionale or Regionale Veloce train from Pisa to Florence, followed by an AV train from Florence to Rome.

 Should you prefer the Italo network, your only option is to take a Trenitalia Regionale or Regionale Veloce train from Pisa into Florence, and then an Italo train to Rome.
 Italo connects Santa Maria Novella with both Roma Termini and Roma Tiburtina stations, which takes up to 1.5 hours.